ryanatkn/gro/README.md

 upgrade    upgrade deps
 ```

-Gro matches your CLI input against its filesystem conventions.
+To run tasks, Gro matches your CLI input against its filesystem conventions.
 It tries to do the right thing, where right is helpful but not surprising,
 with some magic but not too much: